 - Keep track of any new medicines, soaps, detergents, or foods that may have caused a rash.

 - If a patient’s hands are affected, do not let the patient do tasks involving hot water.

 - Offer gentle massages with moisturizing lotions or creams.

 Call the cancer team if the patient:

 - Develops yellowish skin or whites of the eyes (or has urine that stays dark or orange for a day or more and/or stool that looks white or clay-colored for 2 or more bowel movements)

 - Has severe itching (See the section called “Itching.”)

-- Has bruises that do not go away within a week, or new bruises that continue to appear for 3 days
+- Has bruises that don’t go away within a week, or new bruises showing up for 3 days

 - Has red or rash-like areas on the skin